Develop the mind of a CHAMPION! Dr. G's most popular CDs will help you perform your BEST when it counts the MOST!

 Gymnastics is a very difficult sport to participate and compete in.
 The athlete has to repeatedly do the unnatural every day in training: She has to muster up the courage inside to get her body and mind to defy the laws of gravity and fly.
 The human organism was not meant to throw itself powerfully through the air, somersaulting backwards or forwards at great rates of speed in tuck or pike positions, twisting and then suddenly stopping all momentum and landing on a dime.
 As a consequence, the typical gymnast frequently experiences fear and anxiety whenever she attempts a new, more difficult gravity-defying skill.
 It’s this fear that the gymnast has to continually override in order to get herself to attempt some of these complex skills.
 And it’s not even that unusual for gymnasts to experience fear right before they attempt skills that they’ve long ago mastered.

 One of the reasons for this is that in the normal process of learning new skills gymnasts typically fall.
 In fact, you can’t properly learn and master a new skill without falling some two to three hundred times.
 Now most of these falls are innocuous and have very little impact on the gymnast’s long term mental and physical health.
-However, sometimes these falls are traumatic and result in serious physical injury, sprains, badly bruised bodies and self-confidence or just close calls where the gymnast is more frightened by the near miss than anything else.
-Sometimes the fear from a near-miss can be more emotionally traumatizing than an actual injury.
+However, sometimes these falls are serious and result in physical injury, sprains, badly bruised bodies and self-confidence or just close calls where the gymnast is more frightened by the near miss than anything else.
+Sometimes the fear from a near-miss can be more emotionally upsetting than an actual injury.
 In any case, these frequent falls may eventually add up to the gymnast reaching a point where she becomes unable to override her fears and throw a skill.
 How does this work?

 Working with an athlete who is “frozen” by what looks on the outside to be a totally irrational fear is a very difficult and frustrating undertaking which challenges the coach’s skills, patience and creativity.
 Because the fear is unconsciously generated and therefore not in the gymnast’s conscious control, there is frequently very little that the coach can do to get his/her athlete unstuck.
 Since a coach’s job is to help the athlete learn new skills, overcome problems and perform to his/her potential, the athlete’s immobility is a real thorn in the side of the coach’s ego.
 Simply put, the fear prevents the coach from doing his/her job.
 As a consequence it leaves the coach feeling immensely frustrated and inadequate.
 How a coach handles these feelings of frustration and inadequacy is what distinguishes the truly effective coaches from all the rest.